 Endre Tót and the Central European Research Institute for Art History (KEMKI) – Artpool Art Research Center announced a new open call for projects based on artistic research in July this year and received 27 project proposals.

 The founder and supporter of the prize is the Hungarian artist Endre Tót.
-It has been his wish for long to establish a form of endowment that can endorse artists active within the art scene in Hungary.
+It has long been his wish to establish a form of endowment that can endorse artists active within the art scene in Hungary.

 The TÓTalJOY Prize aims to provide an opportunity for contemporary artists whose artistic practice is research-oriented to receive financial and institutional support.